 There is always some risk of injury with any physical activity—the risk of getting injured when weight training is comparatively low.
 And not being physically active means a much greater chance of health issues, regardless of age.

 Strength Training Gives Your Child Both Physical and Psychological Advantages

 Not only is strength training a safe activity for children.
-It also offers unique and positive health effects that benefit them into adult age.
+It also offers unique and positive health effects that benefit them into adulthood.

 Children engaging in weight training increase their maximal strength by up to 50%.
 Also, they improve their motor skills in all kinds of physical tasks.
 Several studies show that strength training improves the body composition of adolescents.
 Overweight children achieve a healthier body composition and enhance their self-esteem and confidence.

-When you get old, strength training is vital to keep as much bone mass as possible.
-Children can improve their skeletal mineral content and mineral density and gain bone mass by lifting weights.
+Strength training is vital to keep as much bone mass as possible when you get old.
+Children can improve their skeletal mineral content and density and gain bone mass by lifting weights.
 This practice lays the foundation for sound skeletal health throughout life.

 The Training Program